v42net/A-ToGo/README.md

 # A-ToGo
 `A-ToGo` is PortableApps starter for a BitLocker To Go encrypted disk.

-I'm already using an encrypted PortableApps disk for many years and, until now, depended on hardware encryption.
+I'm already using an encrypted PortableApps disk for many years and, until recently, depended on hardware encryption.
 Recent developments show that this is not the most reliable encryption method, so I switched to BitLocker To Go.

 Security also depends on disciplin, so for me this means that I want to be able to access my PortableApps menu and data with one click (and a password to unlock BitLocker To Go).
 This wish resulted in this `A-ToGo` tool.